Search

 Updated over a week ago

 In Productive, there are several ways available for you to find what you are looking for.
-Specifically, the quick search, full search, and local search.
-Let's go through each of these functionalities.
+Specifically, the quick search, full search, local search, and scoped search.

 Quick search